USS Anzio (CVE-57)

-USS Anzio (ACV/CVE/CVHE-57), known as Coral Sea until September 1944, was the third of fifty s built for the United States Navy during World War II.
-She was the first Navy vessel to be named after the Battle of the Coral Sea, a major naval engagement in the Pacific War and the Battle of Anzio, of the wider Italian theater.
+USS Anzio (ACV/CVE/CVHE-57), known as USS Coral Sea until September 1944, was the third of fifty s built for the United States Navy during World War II.
+She was the first U.S. Navy vessel to be named after the Battle of the Coral Sea, a major naval engagement in the Pacific War, as well as the first to be named for the Battle of Anzio, an amphibious landing in the Italian campaign.

 In December 1942, she was laid down in Vancouver, Washington, by the Kaiser Shipbuilding Company.
-In January 1943, she was named Alikula Bay, renamed Coral Sea in April, launched in May, and commissioned in August.
-She participated in the Battle of Makin, the Battle of Kwajalein, the Battle of Saipan, and the Western New Guinea campaign.
-In September 1944, she was renamed Anzio, under which she took part in the Philippines campaign, the Battle of Iwo Jima, and the Battle of Okinawa.
-Post-war, she participated in Operation Magic Carpet, repatriating U.S. servicemen from around the Pacific.
-She was decommissioned in July 1946 and mothballed in the Atlantic Reserve Fleet.
-Ultimately, she was sold for scrap in 1959.
+She was named Alikula Bay in January 1943, renamed Coral Sea in April, launched in May, and commissioned in August.
+She participated in the Battle of Makin, the Battle of Kwajalein, the Western New Guinea campaign, and the Battle of Saipan.
+While she was conducting preparatory airstrikes for the Battle of Guam, her engines failed, forcing her to return to the West Coast for repairs.
+In September 1944, she was renamed Anzio, and took part in the Philippines campaign, the Battle of Iwo Jima, and the Battle of Okinawa.
+During this period, in December 1944, she weathered Typhoon Cobra and aided in the search for survivors.
+As Anzio, she operated primarily in an anti-submarine role, contributing to the sinking of five Japanese submarines.
+After the war, she participated in Operation Magic Carpet, repatriating U.S. servicemen from around the Pacific.
+She was decommissioned in August 1946 and mothballed in the Atlantic Reserve Fleet.
+She was sold for scrap in 1959.